-Topic and detailed topic: Income, consumption and elements of wealth, including debts/Income from social transfers
+Topic and detailed topic: Income, consumption and elements of wealth, including debts/Income from

-Variable type: Annual Unit: Household Reference period: Income reference period Mode of collection: Household respondent or register- known to the countries In use (period): Yes, since 2014
+Mode of collection: Household respondent or register- known to the countries

 Type of variable Flag name Flag comp.
-Type of information Values 1 Collected via survey/interview 2 Collected from administrative data Three- Most 3 Deductive/logical imputation (also including top- and bottom-coding) digit flag: common source or 4 Gross/net conversion first digit method 5 Model-based imputation method 6 Donor imputation 7 Not possible to establish the most common source or method F Three- digit flag: second digit Type of collected value 1 Net of tax on income at source and social contributions 2 Net of tax on income at source 3 Net of social contributions Income 4 Mix of different nets variable 5 Gross 6 Income component(s) not taxed 7 Mix of net and gross 8 Unknown 9 Not applicable (the value was not collected) Three- digit flag: Variable's 1 Filled with only contributory and means-tested components third digit content 2 Filled with mixed components One digit flag -5 This scheme does not exist at national level IF collected value / recorded value 100 -999999.99-999999.99 IF • If problem of dividing by 0 appears, if 'F'=-5 is compulsory and with the principle of social solidarity.
+Type of information Values Modality label

+Income variable F Three-digit flag: first digit Most common source or method 1 Collected via survey/interview

+2 Collected from administrative data

+3 Deductive/logical imputation (also including top- and bottom-coding)

+4 Gross/net conversion

+5 Model-based imputation

+6 Donor imputation

+7 Not possible to establish the most common source or method

+Three-digit flag: second digit Type of collected value 1 Net of tax on income at source and social contributions

+2 Net of tax on income at source

+3 Net of social contributions

+4 Mix of different nets

+5 Gross

+6 Income component(s) not taxed

+7 Mix of net and gross

+8 Unknown

+mi li i 9 Not applicable (the value was not collected)

+Three-digit flag: third digit Variable's content 1 Filled with only contributory and means-tested components

+2 Filled with mixed components

+Alternative: One digit flag -5 This scheme does not exist at national level

+IF Imputation factor = collected value / recorded value 100 999999.99- 999999.99 Collected value / Recorded value 100

+If problem of dividing by 0 appears, if 'F'=-5

-Housing allowances (HY070G) were received during income reference period with the condition that coverage
+Housing allowances (HY070G) received during income reference period with the condition that coverage is compulsory and with the principle of social solidarity.